-Over the last year and a half, we have steadily built this network and witnessed our members’ engagement on various digital platforms and during live events.
+Over the last three years, we have steadily built this network and witnessed our members’ engagement increase on various digital platforms and during live events.
 We know that the HJN can only be sustainable and effective if it meets the hyperlocal needs of its members, which is why we need our members’ input to shape its long-term vision.
-To this end, we are pleased to announce the continuation of the HJN Ambassadors’ Pilot Program.
+To this end, we are pleased to be able to continue the HJN Ambassadors’ Pilot Program.

-This pilot program consists of working with a select group of HJN members who will guide us over the coming months in identifying the needs of health media professionals in their countries and/or regions of the world, identifying ways to support media professionals that address health inequities through their daily work, and expanding the notion of health beyond a disease-centered model.
-We are happy to introduce you to our current cohort of HJN Ambassadors for 2022, who they are and what they are planning to do in their respective communities!
+This pilot program consists of working with a select group of HJN members who guide us in identifying the needs of health media professionals in their countries and/or regions of the world, identifying ways to support media professionals that address health inequities through their daily work, and expanding the notion of health beyond a disease-centered model.
+We are happy to introduce you to our latest cohort of HJN Ambassadors for 2023, who they are and what they are planning to do in their respective communities!
 All of them are committed to expanding the Health Journalism Network and improving the quality of health reporting worldwide.
 You can also see previous HJN Members who have served as Ambassadors and continue to help us grow this network.